gnozl/RhymeEngine/docs/implementation_plan.md

 - Loop thru chars in the IPA of the word
 - vowelReached = false //syllables are separated by vowel sounds
 - if stress marker is read (, or `), bool stress = true
-- if char == vowel, vowelReached = true, syllable++, rhythm.pushback(stress)
+- if char == vowel, if vowelReached = true, syllable++, rhythm.pushback(stress)
 - reset stress to false

 ## Grade text based on consistent rhyme/meter
 - Make an SyllablesArray from each Line.numberOfSyllables
 - Make an array of each final Word rhyme / COLOR
-- Check for regular patterns in each array
+- Check for regular patterns in each array (not sure how to do this yet)
-- Check for a pattern after combining arrays
+- Give points if patterns are found
-- Give points if patterns are found (not sure how to do this yet)
+- Print out score & rhyme pattern

 ## Example: